 Please note: When you are planning to sell your vehicle that is already registered in South Dakota, please read through New SD Cars Info before proceeding.

 If you have not downloaded the Full Application Kit, the basic vehicle checklist portion is shown below, as well as some other forms you may need to fill out in order to have us complete the paperwork and obtain the plates for your vehicles.
 Please download the correct specialized forms for boat and boat trailer registration, leased vehicles, or vehicles in a trust.

 Other forms you may need to fill out to allow us to complete your vehicle registration:

-When we RENEW your vehicle registration for you, this form may be needed if the state did not issue a "courtesy" card for your renewals:
+If we receive a “courtesy” card for your vehicle renewals, we notify you about a month before they are due.
+When we RENEW your vehicle registration for you, this form may be needed if the state did not issue that "courtesy" card:

-Vehicle Renewal General Authorization - Please fill in, sign, and mail us the original as required by the Treasurer's office.
+General Authorization Form - Please fill in, sign, and mail us the original as required by the Treasurer's office.